lyhsieh/lyhsieh.github.io/_projects/meichu.md

 * etc

 ## Solution: Machine Learning
-We surveyed a [paper [1]](../../assets/img/meichu/paper.pdf) focusing on remote suspicious mouse intrusion, which gave us some inspiration.
+We surveyed a [paper](../../assets/img/meichu/paper.pdf) focusing on remote suspicious mouse intrusion, which gave us some inspiration.
 We believed that when a player cheats in a game, the mouse track must be different.
 So, we used <b>random forest</b> to train a <b>one-class classifier</b>, excepting the model after training could tell whether the input mouse track comes from the same person.
 By doing so, no matter the player installs gaming hack or asks his/her friends to play for him/her, our system could always tell us that the behavior was abnormal.
 Visit our [presentation file](../../assets/img/meichu/presentation.pdf) for detailed descriptions.

 <center>
 {% include figure.html path="assets/img/meichu/flow.png" title="flow" class="img-fluid rounded z-depth-1" %}